rivalee/quietsignals/about.md

 permalink: /about/
 ---

-Rebecca is a freelance designer (also artist), interested in designing for social benefit for everyone: humans, animals, and the planet.
+Rebecca is a designer interested in designing for social benefit for everyone: humans, animals, and the planet.
 Because everything is interconnected.